cloudbees-days/cloudbees-field-workshops/slides/core/core-3.md

 # Pipeline Template Catalogs

-Pipeline Template Catalogs help ensure that Pipeline jobs conform to organizational standards and in combination with Shared Libraries are an easy way to make their Pipelines reusable — boosting cross-team collaborations, saving time and reducing errors.
+Pipeline Template Catalogs help ensure that Pipeline jobs conform to organizational standards.

-Some of the benefits of using Pipeline Template Catalogs include:
+Benefits of using Pipeline Template Catalogs include:

-* They provide developers with a simplified and directed experience for configuring Pipeline in “domain specific” terms that make sense for an organization.
+* Providing developers with a simplified and directed experience for configuring Pipeline in “domain specific” terms that make sense for an organization.
 Thus, developers can focus on shipping products.
-* They categorize Pipelines per projects and teams.
-Similar-looking jobs that only differ in a few aspects.
+* Organizing Pipelines per projects and/or teams.
+Similar-looking jobs that only differ in a few aspects can be parameterized per project.
 When you change a template, all the jobs created from that template get updated automatically.

+???
+Pipeline Template Catalogs help ensure that Pipeline jobs conform to organizational standards and when used in combination with Shared Libraries provide reusable Pipelines — boosting cross-team collaborations, saving time and reducing errors.

 ---
 name: lab-link